The Moth Radio Hour: Question Marks

 Windshield wipers cannot wipe away these tears.

+But I cried because I was just so overwhelmed by irrationality.
 It didn't make any sense how my one little throwaway line over a year ago had led to this moment.

-how an Orthodox rabbi to be had counseled another Orthodox guy into a gay relationship.
+How an Orthodox rabbi to be had counseled another Orthodox guy into a gay relationship,

-How someone who had serious doubts about the existence of love was able to help someone else believe in it.
+how someone who had serious doubts about the existence of love was able to help someone else believe in it.

-None of it made any sense, but somehow through that irrationality, I reconnected to my faith.
+None of it made any sense, but somehow, through that irrationality, I reconnected to my faith: a faith in myself, a faith in God,

 and a faith that I too would find love one day.
+Thank you.

+That was Aaron Potek.
 He serves as the senior rabbi at a place called Sixth and I, which is a center for arts, entertainment, ideas, and Jewish life in Washington, D.C.

 You can share these stories or others from the Moth Archive and buy tickets to moth storytelling events in your area through our website, themoth.org.

 Find a show near you and come out to tell a story.
+And you can find us on social media, too, of course.

-Remember, you can pitch us your story by recording it right on our site, themoth.org, or call 877-799MOTH.
+Remember, you can pitch us your story by recording it right on our site, themoth.org, or call 877-799-MOTH.
+That's 877-799-6684.

-I want to thank all the tellers in this hour and encourage everyone to be inquisitive because there are a lot of great stories out there just begging to be told if only you'd ask.
+I want to thank all the tellers in this hour and encourage everyone to be inquisitive inquisitive because there are a lot of great stories out there just begging to be told if only you'd ask.

-That's it for this episode of the Moth Radio Hour and we hope you'll join us next time.
+That's it for this episode of The Moth Radio Hour and we hope you'll join us next time.

 Co-producer is Vicki Merrick, associate producer Emily Couch.

 Moss stories are true as remembered and affirmed by the storytellers.
+Our theme music is by The Drift.

 We receive funding from the National Endowment for the Arts.
+The Moth Radio Hour is produced by Atlantic Public Media in Woods Hole, Massachusetts.

 Special thanks to our friends at Odyssey, including executive producer Leah Rhys-Dennis.

-For more about our podcast, for information on Pitching Us Your Own Story, and to learn all about the Moth, go to our website themoth.org.
+For more about our podcast, for information on pitching us your own story, and to learn all about the moth, go to our website themoth.org.